 In 1946 Roadhouse joined Teddy Foster's orchestra, a big advance both musically and sartorially.

 "The first thing Teddy said when he saw me was 'You're not coming in my band with those clothes!'"
 Two years later Roadhouse became leader of the saxophone section for the BBC Northern Variety Orchestra.
-He had a great say together with Alyn Ainsworth in the musicians chosen for the band.

 In 1953 this was transformed into the Northern Dance Orchestra, and he remained a member until its demise in the 1980s.